thelucfer/nice-view-press-start/README.md

 The nice!view Press Start is a retro-themed ZMK module based on https://github.com/kevinpastor/nice-view-elemental

-What has been changed compared :
+What has been changed compared to Elemental :
 - Canvases were moved to make more room for **new animations**;
 - **New custom font** to match retro theme;
 - Provides a **fully vertical UI**;